<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 Long programmes need more than a contact list and an inbox.
 They need a record that survives staff changes, produces audit-ready reports when a regulator asks years later, and meets UK data compliance without extra procurement hoops.

 Tractivity brings those together: sentiment tracked across years, every email linked automatically, and reporting built for the evidence trails that infrastructure, NHS and local authority programmes have to produce.
-The UK data residency, ISO 27001:2022 certification, NHS DSPT and G-Cloud 14 listing remove the barriers that slow public-sector procurement, so evaluation moves to implementation without an extended security review.
+The UK hosting region, ISO 27001:2022 certification, NHS DSPT and G-Cloud 14 listing mean most of what a public-sector security review asks for is already documented and available up front, which is usually what shortens the process.

 If you are evaluating platforms for a long-running regulated programme, the Tractivity team is happy to walk through how it works for your sector and answer procurement questions directly.